• Skip to main content

 AlignerCo vs. Byte (Our #1-Ranked Provider)

-Byte’s claim to fame is their “HyperByte” device, which they include in the cost of their aligner package.
-This high-frequency vibration device uses gentle micropulses to help provide a more comfortable aligner fit and encourage faster dental shifts.
-For this reason, Byte claims an average treatment plan length of just 4–5 months.
+Byte includes their “HyperByte” in the cost of their full aligner package.
+This high-frequency vibration device uses gentle micropulses that the company says can help provide a more comfortable aligner fit.
+Certain preliminary studies suggest that similar devices might also encourage faster dental shifts — and Byte advertises average treatment plan lengths of 4–5 months.

 Byte may cost a bit more than AlignerCo, but we think they make up for it with a better overall value.